CLAS 3030 - Athens to Alexandria: Roman Antecedents

 Learning Activities SummaryLecture topics may vary slightly from year to year; a precise guide will be available at the start of semester:

 Central to this course is the reading and discussion within the seminar programme.
 It explores in depth the cultural legacies of

 All seminar topics will explore authors or concepts previously touched upon in earlier courses but not explored in depth.
-A sample stream in archaeology, for example, might deal with:

 The seminar groups will recombine to discuss methodological and theoretical issues surrounding the survival and loss of

 material and literary evidence from Antiquity, and how this impacts upon modern studies of the Greek and Roman past.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.